 Hold a campfire and singalong

 Is there a more excited Scout or Guide than when there’s food involved in the activities?
 We think not!
 Nothing beats campfire treats and a good singalong, so get that campfire lit.
 Allow your Scouts and Guides to practise their firelighting skills as part of some badge-work whilst also working towards a tasty toasted marshmallow.

 You can find some great resources on the internet for campfire music inspiration but why not ask your young people what their favourite ones are?

-Are your Scouts or Guides interested in working towards their astronomy or space badges?
+Are your Scouts interested in working towards their astronomy or space badges?
 Find a quiet space in your local area with minimal light pollution where you’ll be able to see the night sky clearly.